-This macro begins by rotating its arguments one place to the right, so that the original last argument appears as %1.
-This is then popped, and the arguments are rotated right again, so the second-to-last argument becomes %1.
+This macro begins by rotating its arguments one place to the right, so that the original last argument appears as 1.
+This is then popped, and the arguments are rotated right again, so the second-to-last argument becomes 1.
 Thus the arguments are iterated through in reverse order.

-4.2.7 Concatenating Macro Parameters
+4.3.7 Concatenating Macro Parameters

 NASM can concatenate macro parameters on to other text surrounding them.
 This allows you to declare a family of symbols, for example, in a macro definition.
-If, for example, you wanted to generate a table of key codes along with offsets into the table, you could code something like which would expand to keytab: keyposF1 equ \$-keytab
+If, for example, you wanted to generate a table of key codes along with offsets into the table, you could code something like keypos%1 equ \$-keytab db %2 keytab: